TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ac701/README.txt

 The design uses the Xilinx MIG memory interface with an AHB-2.0 interface.
-The MIG source code cannot be distributed due to the prohibitive Xilinx license, so the MIG must be re-generated with coregen before simulation and synthesis can be done.
+The MIG source code cannot be distributed due to the prohibitive Xilinx license, so the MIG must be re-generated with Vivado before simulation and synthesis can be done.

 Xilinx MIG interface will automatically be generated when Vivado is launched